mrnust/mrnust/README.md

 - Proposed **MHA-UNET**, an advanced architecture for **CT angiography**.
   - **Performance**: Outperformed **nnUNET** and **Swin Transformer** in segmentation tasks.
-    - Incorporating **GQA attention** to reduce complexity and enhance performance.
     - Expanding to **multimodal inputs** (CT images + relevant tabular and textual data).

 ---